belinwu/metapatterns/tools/Publishing_from_GoogleDoc.md

         - Check `Manually fine-tune the ToC after conversion`.
     - Click OK and wait for a couple of minutes.
     - Enjoy the preview of your table of contents.
 You can edit it manually or delete and regenerate it with the buttons on the right side of the dialog.
-        - Alternatively, you can delete the generated table of contents by pressing `Ctrl+A` and `del` and create a new full-depth table of contents by using the `Create table of contents from all headers` button.
+        - Alternatively, you can delete the generated table of contents by pressing `Ctrl+A` and `del` and create a new full-depth table of contents by using the `Create table of contents from all headers` button (and choosing `Include duplicates` if a pop-up appears).
 This allows for making a 4-level table of contents and also adds introductory sections.
     - If you work on the table of contents for a couple of minutes, there will appear a pop-up warning about a ToC creation timeout.
 It is safe to ignore.
 - Right-Click on your book.
 Choose `Open containing folder`.
 Enjoy the EPUB you've created!